LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 declares ``a`` to refer to an array containing ``int`` elements.
 You do *not* know how many elements will be allowed in this array from this declaration.
 We must give further information to create the corresponding array object.
-All object can be created using the ``new`` syntax.
+A new object can be created using the ``new`` syntax.
 An array must get a definite length, which can be a literal integer of any integer expression.
 For example ::

    int[] a;